-I scratched the surface of this verse in my blog “Justification vs. Righteousness”, discussing how the justification we have through faith in the Messiah is not contrary to the righteousness embodied in the Law of God.
-We obey and uphold the Law of God not to earn justification or salvation, that’s ridiculous and unsound doctrine.
+I scratched the surface of this verse in my blog “Justification vs. Righteousness”, discussing how the justification we have through faith in the Messiah is not contrary to the righteousness embodied in the Law of God given through Moses.
+We don’t obey and uphold the Law of God for justification or salvation, that’s ridiculous and unsound doctrine.
 We uphold His Laws to “not” sin.
 Paul commands us to uphold and keep the Law…

 What does the text say?

-Very clearly, Paul states the Law is not overthrown or abolished or annulled or terminated by our faith!
+Very clearly, and under the inspiration of the Holy Spirit, Paul states the Law is not overthrown or abolished or annulled or terminated by our faith!

-So why is this the exact opposite of what is taught by every mainstream Christian church?
+So why is this the exact opposite of what is taught by every mainstream Christian teacher?

 The word “overthrown” is Strong’s G2673, καταργοῦμεν/katargoumen in the Greek.
-This word, that Paul wrote to tell the whole world about what the Law of God is not, is defined by Thayer’s Greek Lexicon as: to cause to cease, put an end to, do away with, annul, abolish; This is what Paul says the Law of God is not!
+This is the word that Paul wrote to tell the whole world about what the Law of God is not.
+It is defined by Thayer’s Greek Lexicon as: to cause to cease, put an end to, do away with, annul, abolish; This is what Paul says the Law of God is not.

 What then becomes of the Law?